 You may know it from the Sifu Hotman album, or from it being featured as the weather on an episode of Welcome to Night Vale.
 It’s kind of a personal “mission statement,” something that drives a lot of what I try to do.
 The full lyrics are available here.

+The song wasn’t written about the climate crisis, but let’s talk about it.
 I’m thinking about this song in the context of today’s Global Climate Strike.
 Part of the song is about rejecting the narrative of the individual hero or revolutionary, and instead attempting to tap into something larger, something more communal, something more connected.
 Because when it comes to this work, individual action will not be enough.
 We need large-scale, sustainable policy change, the the mass movements that can drive that policy change.
 So that means joining organizations, donating to organizations, voting for candidates with bold plans to tackle the problem, pressuring the politicians who don’t, and dreaming bigger.

 And yeah, if I recycle, use less plastic, and pick up litter at the park on the way there, that’s fine.
 But those actions are not a substitute for organizing.
 There’s a reason the song ends with “it’s a good thing we brought matches” and not “it’s a good thing I brought matches.”

 Here in MN, today’s climate strike is sponsored by a bunch of organizations that are worth a follow, from MN350, to TakeAction MN, to MN Youth Climate Strike and beyond.
 Check out the “hosted by” list at the event page.